-Grandeur Peak Trail from Church Fork is a 5.3 mile heavily trafficked out and back trail located near Salt Lake City, Utah and is rated as difficult.
-The trail offers a number of activity options and is accessible from May until October.
+Grandeur Peak Trail from Church Fork is a 5.5 mile heavily trafficked out and back trail located near Salt Lake City, Utah and is rated as difficult.
+The trail offers a number of activity options and is best used from May until October.
 Dogs are also able to use this trail.

 cross country skiing

 most of the hike was clear of snow.
 The top requires snow shoes.
 Someone with micro spikes had to turn back because it was too deep.
 Snowed the whole time, so no view but still pretty.

 Great hike--good workout and amazing views.
 Did this hike on 3/19/17.
 As of that time it was still pretty snowy near the top which made for some pretty slow going, and wet feet coming back down.
 Totally worth it though.

 Kristan Makl: I think someone may have found the micro spikes you lost.
 There was a single blue set of micro spikes (the kind with the metal spirals on the bottom) that someone had placed on top of a post at the trailhead.
 It was there as of Sunday 3/19/17.

 Great hike.
 Super steep towards the summit especially in snow but for sure a leg burner

 Great hike and stunning view!
 The last half mile has about three feet of snow on it.
 If you plan to go past the saddle micro spikes are a must. lost one of mine on the way down somewhere between the peak and the saddle if anyone happens to find it.